 PART 4.
 TEXAS DEPARTMENT OF LICENSING AND REGULATION

-The Texas Department of Licensing and Regulation (Department) proposes amendments to an existing rule at 16 Texas Administrative Code (TAC), Chapter 68, §68.100 and new rule §68.104, regarding the Elimination of Architectural Barriers Program.
-These proposed changes are referred to as "proposed rules."
+The Texas Department of Licensing and Regulation (Department) proposes amendments to an existing rule at 16 Texas Administrative Code (TAC), Chapter 73, §73.20, regarding the Electricians program.

-The proposed rules were presented to and discussed by the Architectural Barriers Advisory Committee at its meeting on December 16, 2019.
+The proposed amendments were presented to and discussed by the Electrical Safety and Licensing Advisory Board at its meeting on December 4, 2018.
 The Advisory Board did not make any changes to the proposed rules.
 The Advisory Board voted and recommended that the proposed rules be published in the Texas Register for public comment.

 FISCAL IMPACT ON STATE AND LOCAL GOVERNMENT

-Tony Couvillon, Policy Research and Budget Analyst, has determined that for each year of the first five years the proposed rules are in effect, there are no estimated additional costs or reductions in costs to state or local government as a result of enforcing or administering the proposed rules.
-Compliance with new statutory requirements and associated costs will be the responsibility of the facility owners.
+Tony Couvillon, Policy Research and Budget Analyst has determined that for each year of the first five years the proposed amendments are in effect, there are no estimated additional costs or reductions in costs to state or local government as a result of enforcing or administering the proposed amendments.

-Mr. Couvillon has determined that for each year of the first five years the proposed rules are in effect, there is no estimated increase or loss in revenue to the state or local government as a result of enforcing or administering the proposed rules.
+Mr. Couvillon has determined that for each year of the first five years the proposed amendments are in effect, there is no estimated increase or loss in revenue to the state or local government as a result of enforcing or administering the proposed amendments.

 LOCAL EMPLOYMENT IMPACT STATEMENT